reallongnguyen/nestjs-vibe-coding/blogs/using-cursor-ai-as-your-virtual-scrum-team.md

 # Using Cursor AI as Your Virtual Scrum Team

+As a solution architect, I've discovered that using Cursor AI as a virtual Scrum team significantly increases productivity and code quality.
+This approach allows me to focus on system design while leveraging AI capabilities across multiple development roles.

 ```mermaid
 graph TD
     You[You\nSolution Architect\nProduct Manager] --> |Supervises & Reviews| Cursor